Wan Muhammad Azri Wan Deris: Defamation suit by the IGP Razarudin

-Malaysian Police Chief, Razarudin Husain has filed a lawsuit against Wan Muhammad Azri for labeling Razarudin as an honorable prisoner prostitute and a flatterer to Prime Minister Anwar Ibrahim.
+Malaysian Police Chief, Razarudin Husain filed a lawsuit against Wan Muhammad Azri for labeling him a prostitute to and a flatterer of Prime Minister Anwar Ibrahim.
 Razarudin as the plaintiff sued him regarding his statement uploaded through a video on YouTube and TikTok in addition to being spread through other social media channels.
 Lawyer Raam Kumar who represents Razarudin said that the notice of claim was filed on 26 December 2024 in the High Court through Messrs.
 Messrs.
 Kbtan, Kumar & Partners.
 The plaintiff will claim damages for verbal defamation, written defamation damages, general damages, aggravated or exemplary damages and special damages.
 The plaintiff also demanded that the defendant retract the defamatory statement or delete and destroy all videos, publications and messages or materials that are defamatory by the defendant.

 On 19 December, Razarudin confirmed that the blogger involved was interviewed at the Setapak Police Station regarding a defamatory and humiliating video about him and the Royal Malaysian Police (PDRM) that was uploaded on YouTube.
 The case is investigated in accordance with Section 14 of the Minor Offenses Act, Sections 500 and 504 of the Penal Code and Section 233 of the Communications and Multimedia Act 1998.

+Sedition against the King

+On March 30, 2026, he was fined RM4,000 by the Kuala Lumpur Sessions Court for one count under Section 4(1) of the Sedition Act 1948.

+Wan Muhammad Azri was found guilty of inciting hatred against the King, his Majesty Sultan Ibrahim regarding a social media post on April 29, 2024 about a royal audience with the owner of the KK Mart chain.

+Defamation suit by Communications Minister

+On April 6, 2026 Wan Muhammad Azri and Communications Minister Fahmi Fadzil settled a defamation suit over his allegations that Fahmi gave a political speech at a mosque.

+Fahmi’s lawyer, Asheeq Ali Sethi Alivi told a press conference that Papagomo had agreed that his speech at Masjid Nurul Yaqin, Kuang, Rawang, Selangor, on July 30, 2023, was not a political campaign or a politically motivated statement.
+Wan Muhammad Azri even admitted that it was an error that should not have happened.

+The next day Fahmi said that his legal team would review belligerent and contradictory overnight social media posts by Papagomo and assess whether they violated the terms of the agreement in court.